xinwf/getOneDir/README.md

 # getOneDir
-get one directory and files you need from any url of a github repository.
+get one directory and files you need from any url of a github repository. <br>
+usage: